No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Step 4.
 Be polite

-When it comes to negative, inadequate comments, it’s not that easy to keep calm.
+When it comes to negative sentiments and rude comments, it’s not that easy to keep calm.
 But you must be polite to save your brand.

 Because, if your loyal customers see that you are rude to other customers, they will change their opinions about your company.
 So please, hide your real emotions, and make your replies as polite and friendly as possible.